 You receive two days per week of timetabled activity, made up of lectures, workshops and practical sessions.
 These are combined with extensive opportunities for independent learning.
 You can receive specialist individual mentoring in an area of your choice during applied sport science support and research projects.

 You can specialise further in term 2 with two modules that involve external engagement.
-In Applied Sport Science Support you have the opportunity to implement a sport science intervention with a local elite sports performer and in Investigation and Communication in Applied Sport Science you have the chance to design, develop and deliver a public workshop on a sport science topic of your choice.
+In Applied Sport Science Support you have the opportunity to implement a sports science intervention with a local elite sports performer and in Investigation and Communication in Applied Sport Science you have the chance to design, develop and deliver a public workshop on a sports science topic of your choice.

-In the final term, you undertake a Sport Science Research Project, an extended independent study that culminates in the submission of a journal manuscript.
+In the final term, you undertake a Sports Science Research Project, an extended independent study that culminates in the submission of a journal manuscript.
 You can choose your own research topic.